araf-hossain/QA/README.md

-# Question and Answering
+# Question and Answering / Forum system
 It is a simple PHP OOP project which was created 2018.

 # Features
-> 1. Multilayer Comment
+> 1. Multilayer Comments
-> 2. Login/Registration Platform
+> 2. Login/Registration Platform (OOP Security)
-> 3.
+> 3. etc.